putyourlightson/craft-blitz/README.md

 When an element is created, updated or deleted, any cached template files that used that element are deleted.
 If the "Warm Cache Automatically" setting is enabled the a job is  queued to warm the cleared cache files.

-The "Blitz Cache" utility displays the number of cached URLs for each site.
+The "Blitz Cache" utility displays the number of cached URIs for each site.
 It also provides the following functionality:

 - Clearing the cache will delete all cached files.
 - Flushing the cache will clear the cache and remove all records from the database.